U.S. troops synch hi-tech and nomad intel in Kony hunt

 Kony has evaded the region's militaries for nearly three decades, kidnapping tens of thousands of children to fill his militia's ranks and serve as sex slaves as he moves through the bush.
 Thousands more have died in the wake of his brutal army.

-The troops are armed but do not patrol the surrounding forests and are allowed to engage the LRA only in self-defense.
+The troops are armed but do not patrol the surrounding forests and are allowed to engage the LRA only in self-defence.

 Instead, their focus is on improving intelligence on LRA positions gathered both electronically and from tip-offs.